logo

 How to Become a Substitute Teacher with the Baltimore School District

-To be eligible to work as a short-term substitute teacher with Baltimore City Public Schools, candidates must possess a high school diploma, pass a criminal background check and medical clearance, and must have completed a minimum of 30 college credits.
+To be eligible to work as a short-term substitute teacher with Baltimore City Public Schools, candidates must possess a high school diploma, pass a criminal background check and medical clearance, and complete a minimum of 30 college credits.
 Candidates for long-term assignments must have a bachelor’s degree.
 In addition, prospective Baltimore substitute teachers must provide two professional references and complete an interview.
 To apply, complete the online application.
 If you are selected, you will be required to attend a mandatory orientation session to prepare for your first assignment.

 Private and Charter School Teacher Requirements in Baltimore